fxp-jim/HorizonDocs/Horizon User Guide/03 Customers/Create and Manage Customer and Payment Records.md

 4. **Enter Customer Information**:

     - Provide the customer's name, email, phone, URLs, and address details.
-    - ⚠️ Include a two-digit country code in the mailing and/or billing address.
+		⚠️ Note: Include a two-digit country code in the mailing and/or billing address.
 5. **Choose Primary Contact Method**:

     - Select a preferred contact method by checking the box under **Primary**.
-    - ⚠️ A primary contact method must be selected to save the record.
+     ⚠️ Note: A primary contact method must be selected to save the record.
 6. **Save the Record**:

     - Click **Save** at the bottom right corner of the form.